 Canada is considered one of the most popular destinations for students to pursue higher education.
 In comparison to countries like the UK and the USA, the cost of studying and living in Canada is less expensive.
-Further, the scenic premises, vibrant city atmosphere, and a close-knit campus community offer students the ideal environment for their all-around development.
+Further, the scenic premises, vibrant city atmosphere, and close-knit campus community offer students the ideal environment for their all-around development.
 The University of Toronto, the University of Alberta, and the University of Winnipeg are some of the most prestigious universities in Canada.
-In this blog, we will cover the details pertaining to the cost of studying in Canada, as well as the cost of living in Canada for Indian students and will also provide you with a break down of the major expenses.
+In this blog, we will cover the details about the cost of studying in Canada, as well as the cost of living in Canada for Indian students and will also provide you with a breakdown of the major expenses.

 This Blog Includes: